-Once the Supplier has received full payment of all outstanding invoices and the Work has been delivered to the Client, the Client is granted a licence to use any software and other intellectual property created by the Supplier and delivered to the Client as part of the Service.
+Once the Supplier has received full payment of all outstanding invoices and the Work has been approved by the Client in accordance with 3.3, the Client is granted a licence to use any software and other intellectual property created by the Supplier and delivered to the Client as part of the Service.
 Unless otherwise agreed in writing, the Supplier retains copyright to all software and other intellectual property created by the Supplier.

 4.5 Trade secrets

 Any code that is not freely accessible to third parties and not in the public domain, and to which the Supplier owns the copyright, may not be copied, published, distributed or passed to any third parties in any form without prior written consent from the Supplier.
 Unless previously agreed otherwise in writing, no modifications may be made by the Client or any third party to code to which the Supplier owns the copyright.
 The Supplier acknowledges the intellectual property rights of the Client.
 Information passed in written form to the Supplier, and that the Client has indicated is confidential or a trade secret, will not be published or made available in any other way to third parties without the prior written consent of the Client.